 The Oak Grove Public Safety Department (Police Department) began providing law enforcement services to the citizens of Oak Grove on October 4, 1999.
-Since that time we have grown to fifteen officers and one civilian employee.
+Since that time we have grown to seventeen full-time officers, three part-time officers and one civilian employee.
 We are also supported by the victim advocates and three volunteer chaplains.
 Officers are on duty 24 hours a day seven days a week to provide crime control and order maintenance.
 Our business office is open Monday through Friday, 8 a.m. to 5 p.m., except for lunch from 12 to 1 p.m.
 Non-emergency after hours contact with the officers on duty can be made by calling communications at 816-795-1960, and requesting an Oak Grove officer contact you.
 Emergency 911 services and communications are provided by the Jackson County Sheriff’s Department.

 It is the mission of the Oak Grove Police Department to work in partnership with the community to reduce crime, and the fear of crime, through professional service based upon integrity, honor, and sacrifice.